Mingyumaz/comnetsemu/examples/p4/basic/Readme.md

 `sudo python3 network.py`

-4. In the Mininet console, check if ping between h1 and h2 works
+3. In the Mininet console, check if ping between h1 and h2 works

 `h1 ping h2`
 or `h1 ping h3` etc.

-5. Have a nice day!

 ## Reference